 If time to pay is granted:

-DC-210 establishing due date was completed and signed by defendant.
+CC1379 establishing due date was completed and signed by defendant.

 For a deferred payment plan, the due date was properly entered in FAS.
 (Section § 19.2-354 of the Code of Virginia)

 For a partial payment plan, all applicable fields were properly completed in FAS (e.g. TTP Start, Term, Amount, and Incarcerated status).